awendland/blog/_posts/2015-05-13-the-second-quarter-of-2015-projects.markdown

 [**McConnell Brue Macroeconomics Glossary**](https://github.com/awendland/mcconnell-brue-economics-terms) - _(School) Python_  - GitHub

 I was getting tired of constantly searching through my textbook's glossary for the definition of macroeconomics terms, so I found a digital version of the textbook, RegEx-ed the definitions out of it, and wrote this _"Python program for defining macroeconomics terms using the McConnell Brue Economics textbook.
-This program allows for searching the glossary and supports fuzzy-matching (every search will return a term, whichever is the closest)._
+This program allows for searching the glossary and supports fuzzy-matching (every search will return a term, whichever is the closest)."_

 * It is made to be run from the commandline
 * It can take terms to define as arguments or it can parse a text file with a list of terms to bulk define